canonical/certification-docs/Policy_Guide.rst

 Test Tool Development
 ---------------------
-We will develop and maintain the Suite for all testing situations.
-We will make available the Suite in a publicly facing repository along with any necessary dependency packages.
+We will develop and maintain the Suite for Ubuntu Server Certification testing scenarios.
+We will make the Suite available in a publicly facing repository along with any necessary dependency packages that are not available in the Ubuntu Main or Universe repos.

 All test scripts and tools will be completely open source software where possible.
 Proprietary tools are generally not acceptable for official Ubuntu